IanWONeill/runescape-classic-client/docs/ob3.md

 `FaceFrontTexture` `FaceBackTexture`

-When reading the values of these arrays, if the value is 32767 (2^15-1) then the value should be replaced with the constant *12345678* which indicates that it is transparent.

 If the value is positive then the face will be textured otherwise the value represents a color.

+The value 32767 (2^15-1) is a special value which should be interpreted as being transparent.
+The game stores these values as integers and replaces this value (332767) with the constant *12345678*.

 ``
 FaceIndices